 - A. Glossary of Key Terms

 - B. How to find a solicitor

 - C. Referrals from MABs

-- D. Links to other resources-Legal, Housing, Mortgage to Rent and Psychological
+- D. Links to other resources Legal, Housing, Mortgage to Rent and Psychological

 - E. Examples of unfair terms and "Grey List"

-- F. EU Charter of Fundamental Rights

-- G. Guide to Template Pleadings
+- F. Guide to Template Pleadings